Skip Navigation

 State Muzzle Load and Archery Champion 2004

 4-H is a Youth Service Organization in which members are encouraged to participate in Community Service and Community Study Activities throughout the year.
 Some of these activities include “Food for Families,” Phone Book Recycling, Bowling Against Dystrophy, American Cancer Society “Walk for Life,” Tune Out Violence Campaign, and many more.
 Members are required to choose a project in which to be involved.
 Just a few of the projects students have to choose from including Public Speaking, Leadership, Citizenship, Personal Development, Communications, Computers, Photography, and Livestock Projects.
 Members learn Parliamentary Procedure and Leadership Skills by attending their monthly meetings and through general involvement in the club.
 Members have the opportunity to compete on the Parish, State, and National Levels.
-The Lafayette Parish Cooperative Extension Service provides us with three agents who work with the club: Jan Coussan- Extension Agent, Daniel Sarver- County Agent, and Charles Hebert- Associate County Agent.
-They can be reached at 291-7090.

 Moderator: Lauren Schomaker

-Moderators: Mallory Manuel
+Moderator: Mallory Manuel

 NHS membership is by invitation only.
 A faculty committee chooses members.